 WHAT TO EXPECT WHEN YOU MAKE A COMPLAINT

-If the complaint is made in person or you have identified yourself and provided contact information you will receive an allegation receipt stating that your complaint has been received.
-The allegation will be reviewed for veracity and an investigation will be initiated.
-You will receive periodic status reports during the investigation.
-Investigations are typically concluded within 90 days of receipt, however may be extended an additional 90 days if warranted.
+Allegations will be reviewed for veracity and an investigation will be initiated.
+You will receive verbal periodic status reports during the investigation.
+Investigations are typically concluded within 90 days of receipt, however may be extended an additional 60 days if warranted.
 You will be notified of the results of the investigation upon its conclusion.

 All complaints brought to the attention of the department are investigated to a conclusion of fact.
 The conclusion of fact may be any one of the following: